Remember

 it’s own starting point.

-so it turns out that we can be 60 years old, have left hardly a ripple, yet still experience moments suffused with meaning
+So it turns out that we can be 60 years old,

-we can sit under falling cherry blossom with the warm sun on our back and write (this)
+we can sit under falling cherry blossom with the warm sun on our back and write

-it is not what we write that matters, but that we write
+It is not what we write that matters,

-it is not where we walk that matters, but that we walk
+It is not where we walk that matters,

-not how far we walk, but how we walk
+not how far we walk,

 and all this walking and writing is simply in service of quality

-what helps us find quality in our lives?
+What helps us find quality in our lives?

 A moment at Looe Harbour provides an invitation to map our network